 How Google’s Possum Update Works

 Possum can also potentially benefit businesses outside of the city limits where the searcher is located.
-Before the update, Google didn’t include businesses that were located outside of the lines of demarcation for a town or city, even if the business was within a reasonable range of a user.
+Before the update, Google didn’t include businesses located outside of the lines of demarcation for a town or city, even if the business was within a reasonable range of a user.
 With the advent of Possum, these businesses now have a better chance of ranking for local search even if the business itself is not in the same zip code as the user.
-What matters most is proximity.
+Again, what matters most is proximity.

 How to Adjust Your SEO Strategy